This bleach-free product is powerful in its cleaning capacity; great for those working with little ventilation, according to our cleaning expert.

 In short, mold killers are excellent products, but they are composed almost entirely of hazardous chemicals.
 You must be cautious when using them.

 Due to the chemical ingredients in mold removers, many of them should not be used on colored fabrics, aluminum, steel, copper, and metal ductwork.
 The chemicals can permanently stain or discolor these surfaces and materials.
 If you have mold growing on your wooden deck, remember that there are mold killers that can be safely used on wood, but there are others that cannot be used on wood.
-Carefully read the label and/or description for each product before you buy it.
+Carefully read the label and/or description for each product.

 Some mold killers are sold as concentrates that must be diluted with water before use.
 Be sure you know which is which.
 If you use a concentrated mold remover without diluting it, you could cause permanent damage to the surface you’re treating.

-Although many mold removers claim to be “scrub-free,” it’s better to have a scrub brush just in case there is some stubborn mold that doesn’t want to come off.
-This brush from Amazer has a strong handle so your hands don’t come into contact with the chemicals or wall.
+Scrub brush: Although many mold removers claim to be “scrub-free,” it’s better to have a scrub brush just in case there is some stubborn mold that doesn’t want to come off.

 A. No. Detergent and hot water are the best way to remove mold from clothes.